-- When the yeast has foamed up, add the room temperature/lukewarm milk, oil, salt, ground cinnamon, ground nutmeg, sugar, orange zest, lemon zest, and 1 cup of the combined flour.
-Mix with a spoon to combine.
+- When the yeast has foamed up, add the room temp. milk, coconut oil, sea salt, cinnamon, nutmeg, coconut sugar, lemon zest, and 1 cup of the combined flour mix.
+Stir well to combine.

 - Add 2 more cups of flour and begin to knead with your hands.

 - If the dough is sticky, add more flour; 1/2 cup at a time.

 - Knead the dough until it’s no longer sticky.
 Towards the end of kneading, add the raisins, currants and/or chocolate chips, and knead them through.

 - Lightly oil the inside of a large bowl.

 - Place the dough into the bowl, cover with a towel and let it sit in a warm place until it’s grown in size; about 1 hour (as we’re using gluten-free flour, the mixture will not rise as much normal dough).

 - Line a pan with baking paper, allow it to overhang on each side so that the buns are easy to remove once cooked.